 Migrating from the Recommend beta

-Since June 30, 2021, Algolia Recommend is generally available.
-You can migrate your beta indices and update your user interface.
+Algolia Recommend has been available since June 30, 2021.
+If you’re using a Recommend beta, you should migrate your beta indices and update your user interface.

 Storage and format